Proposing, Writing, and Filing Your Thesis or Dissertation

 Resources for Dissertators: An annotated list of books and websites compiled by the University of Wisconsin-Madison Writing Center.

-Dissertations: Resources and tips from UNC Chapel Hill’s Writing Center for their dissertation boot camp.
+Dissertations: Resources and tips from UNC Chapel Hill’s Writing Center from their dissertation boot camp.
+Website also includes resources for writing groups, workshop handouts, and other links.

 Filing Your Thesis and Dissertation